erika-leb/webserv/t_notes.md

 In case of a **POST** method we need to redirect `STDIN_FILENO` of the child to something else ? don't know for now

 ## / To do
-- [] Change the Client class to have a cgi per client
+- [i] Change the Client class to have a cgi per client
+- [ ] Fix the case where there is arbitrary spaces between value HTTP header